Skip to content

 fuse.terminate()

-Same options and same results as Fuse — the only difference is that search() returns a Promise.
+Almost the same API as Fuse, with a few caveats covered in Differences from Fuse below — the headline one is that search() returns a Promise.

 How It Works